cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-a-manifest-file.md

 You can also use your own custom environment names in your manifest file.

-## Which application?
+## Which component?

-Next, select which application you would like to specify settings for.
+Next, select which component you would like to specify settings for.
 You can choose from the following:

 *   [Docker](#docker)
 *   [ElasticSearch](#elasticsearch)